Use Spark History Server

 ---|---|

-These logs are stored in the location specified by the user when creating the cluster.
+These logs are stored in the location specified by the user when the cluster is created.

-(Configure log storage can be set when creating the cluster, and settings cannot be changed after the cluster creation.)
+(Log storage configuration can be set during cluster creation, and cannot be configured after cluster creation.)

-However, the logs may not be collected properly under the following conditions.
+However, logs may not be collected properly under the following conditions:

 Spark History Server execution conditions